Carnegie Mellon University in Qatar

-Carnegie Mellon Qatar is committed to the success and welfare of each of our students.
-Intellectual excellence, physical health, emotional wellbeing, social engagement, ethical development, professional capabilities, leadership and a commitment to the community is at the core of this ideal college community.
+Carnegie Mellon Qatar is committed to the broad-based success and welfare of each of our students.
+Intellectual excellence, physical health, emotional well-being, social engagement, ethical development, professional capabilities, leadership and an abiding commitment to the community is at the core of this ideal college community.